Neurocrine Access Support for CRENESSITY

 After gathering feedback, I worked with an editor to draft a content outline that included structure, usage guidelines, and flagged challenges around building a scalable system.
 Our goal was to ensure future brand variations could be supported without sacrificing consistency.
 Click here to view the collaborative draft used to identify and resolve bottlenecks with the client.

-Designing the visual identity for NAS meant creating a flexible system that could adapt across products and audiences, while standing apart from Crenessity’s existing branding.
-Every element had to meet compliance standards through the PRC review process, which demanded clarity, cohesion, and regulatory alignment.
+Designing the visual identity for NAS required a flexible system that could adapt across products and audiences while remaining distinct from Crenessity’s branding.
+Each component needed to pass PRC review, which called for clarity, cohesion, and consistent regulatory alignment.

 Explore the complete style guide that brought structure, clarity, and flexibility to a multi-audience brand.